jcr0916-hue/federatedrepublic/docs/CONSTITUTIONAL-DESIGN-PRINCIPLES.md

 # Constitutional Design Principles — Review Reference

-**Status:** working reference, assembled 13.09 and expanded 19.09.
+**Status:** working reference, assembled 13.09, expanded 19.09, worked examples re-verified against the live text 19.09.
 The twelve principles have been in active use across scenarios, amendment rationales, and design sessions, but had never been written down in one place.
 This document reconstructs them from actual usage in `scenario-the-ledger.html`, `scenario-the-classification.html`, `constitutional-history-archive.html`, and prior design sessions.